David & Carolyn Crow

 Where We Have Been - Australia

-For Kiwis it is often cheaper to take a three plus hour flight across the ditch, the colloquial term used for the Tasman sea, to Australia than it is to travel between the North and South Islands.
+And for Kiwis, it’s often cheaper to take a three-plus-hour flight across the ditch—our nickname for the Tasman Sea—to Australia than it is to travel between the North and South Islands.

 We have made multiple trips to Australia including driving from Melbourne to Perth via the Nullabor Plain, crossed from the Flinders Ranges to Coober Pedy stopping at William Creek, a town of ten located on the largest cattle station in the World, through the centre of Australia to visit Uluru (a spiritual place), driven the Great Ocean Road and many more kilometers.